Physical Campus University Withdrawal

 All balances become due and payable at the time of withdrawal from the University.
 A student is not granted his or her request for official or unofficial Colorado Technical University transcripts if any outstanding charges are not paid.

-During the first 15 calendar days of the session, students must participate at least once in a class related activity (see definition below).
+During the first 15 calendar days of the session, all students must participate at least once in a class related activity (see definition below).
 If a student does not participate in a class related activity during the first 15 calendar days of the session, the student is administratively withdrawn from the university.
 The last date of the previous grading period is used as the last date of attendance (LDA) for refund calculations.

 Once a student enters the 2nd session of a quarter, following the designated drop period, there will be no refund of tuition.

-For 5.5 week courses: if a student does not participate in a class related activity at least once every 15 calendar days within a session he/she is administratively withdrawn from the University.
-For 11 week courses: after the first 15 calendar days of the session, if a student does not participate in a class related activity at least once every 21 calendar days he/she is administratively withdrawn from the University.
+For 5.5 week courses: if a degree-seeking student does not participate in a class related activity at least once every 15 calendar days within a session he/she is administratively withdrawn from the University.
+For 11 week courses: after the first 15 calendar days of the session, if a degree-seeking student does not participate in a class related activity at least once every 21 calendar days he/she is administratively withdrawn from the University.
 The LDA is used as the official date of withdrawal for refund calculations.

 A class related activity is defined as one of the following: